thycotic/privman-docs/admin/tasks/server/fs-ds-maint.md

 # Directory Services Maintenance Tasks

-The tasks in this components all help with the maintenance of directory services resources.
-These tasks are all read-only items that need to be duplicated for any task customization.
+The tasks in this component all help with the maintenance of directory services resources.
+These tasks are read-only items that need to be duplicated for any task customization.

 You find the tasks when you: